apache/skywalking-satellite/docs/en/setup/examples/grpc-load-balance-client/README.md

 # GRPC load balance client

-GRPC client support connect to multiple server address, and using round-robin to load-balance server before send each request.
+GRPC client support connect to multiple server address, and use `round-robin` policy for load-balance server before send each request.

 ## Server Discovery